Mikael2909/Mikael2909/README.md

 # 💫 About Me:
-I have an interest in programming <br>especially in the website and game <br>development section since 2012. <br>In the website development section<br> I only focus on the front end and in<br> the game development section I am<br>in charge of the game programming section. <br>
+I have an interest in programming <br>especially in the website and game development section since 2012.
+In the website development sectionI only focus on the front end and in the game development section I amin charge of the game programming section. <br>

 ## 🌐 Socials: